8go/matrix-commander/README.md

 - new option `--get-openid-token` to provide to other websites for login
 - new option `--delete-device`
 - new option `--room-redact` to delete messages, images and other events
+- new option `--content-repository-config` to print content repo info
+- new option `--get-profile` to print user profile

 # Summary, TLDR